 - Thoracic Surgery

-With the help of the da Vinci® Si™ our surgeons are able to perform some of the most complex and delicate procedures through very small incisions.
-Using high-definition 3D vision and a magnified view, the surgeon controls the da Vinci System, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside the body.
+Our surgeons use the robot to perform some of the most complex and delicate procedures through very small incisions.
+Using high-definition 3D vision and a magnified view, the surgeon controls the system, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside the body.

 Robotic-assisted surgery is like other minimally invasive surgery, in that instruments and cameras are inserted through small incisions.
 What is different is that the surgeon sits at a console next to the patient.

-Though it is often called a “robot,” the da Vinci System cannot act on its own—surgery is performed 100% by our talented surgeons.
+Though it is often called a “robot,” the robotic surgery system cannot act on its own—surgery is performed 100% by our talented surgeons.